Leet Speek, or "1337 sp33k" was this to bypass server filters on curse words.

 In Return To Zork, when you're about to finish the game, you can simply go on a killing spree.
 No wait, The Guardian will not allow this.
 However, you can simply stab them, drop all your items (That he'll take) so the Guardian will confiscate your nothing.
 Then you can pick all your items up, and go on a rampage.

-In Monster Girl Quest, there's a commandment handed down by the Goddess Ilias, one commandment out of many of course.
+In the Japanese pornographic game Monster Girl Quest, there's a commandment handed down by the Goddess Ilias, one commandment out of many of course.
 The commandment is that humans must never give their semen to monsters by sexual intercourse, since monsters are "evil" and such an act is taboo.
 Alice abuses a loophole when she wants to give Luka a good time before his fight with the Monster Lord, who is Alice herself: Alice has a "human form" she can transform into, and because she has intercourse with Luka in her human form and not her monster form, Luka isn't breaking the commandment when they have sex.
 Meia the mermaid and Sara the human also engage in sexual relations with Luka the protagonist, but more loophole abuse comes into play: Meia gives Luka a blowjob; she doesn't actually have intercourse with him, so the commandment isn't broken.
 And Sara also just gives Luka a blowjob, but even if they had sex it wouldn't matter since Sara is human.
 So the only actual intercourse that canonically happens without losing a fight is the one with Alice, who is in her human form when they do it.
+However, virtually all lost fights lead to rape in this game.

-Touhou's Marisa Kirisame has promised that all the youkai she's "borrowed" spellbooks from can have them back when her short human life ends, either by death or by becoming a youkai herself.
+Marisa Kirisame has promised that all the long-lived youkai she's "borrowed" spellbooks and things from can have them back when her short human life ends, either by death or by becoming a youkai herself.
 One of her works-in-progress, occasionally seen in background material?
 An Elixir of Life.

 Some online games have cracked down on mods because a lot of players would say "Ain't No Rule I can't just mod the game so that it plays for me or gives me an advantage."